HOWARTH LAB

 This approach is now being used by many groups against cancer and various infectious diseases, e.g. HIV, influenza, outbreak

 pathogens, and veterinary diseases.
-Tag/Catcher vaccine technology has progressed to Phase 3 clinical trials for Covid-19, with trials
+Tag/Catcher vaccine technology has progressed to Phase 3 clinical trials for Covid-19, with clinical

-for further diseases in preparation.
+trials for CMV and malaria under way.
 Our lab’s current focus is to create new protein antigen and nanoparticle designs to achieve the

 A New Generation of Protein Interactions: Superglues from Bacteria